 Where to Find Hidden Mold in the Bathroom

-Spotting and eliminating mold in your bathroom may not be as straightforward as you thought.
+Unless you've recently experienced bathroom water damage, spotting and eliminating mold in your bathroom may not be as straightforward as you thought.
 Mold is the common name given for thousands of different fungi.
 The one thing they all have in common is that they grow and spread in moist and dark conditions.

 Left unchecked, bathroom mold grows at an alarming rate.
 It causes expensive damage to flooring, drywall, tile, and ceilings, creating a need for professional mold remediation and restoration.
 It also causes health problems for humans and pets alike.